-As I look back to some of my coaching where the results were less than stellar, I can now see through this list where I myself didn’t bring enough clarity, courage or accountability to the coaching conversations.
+As I look back to some of my coaching where the results were less than stellar, I can now see through this list where I myself didn’t bring enough presence, clarity, courage or accountability to the coaching conversations.

 Our jobs as leaders is not just to deliver the results, but in the process grow the people we lead.
 This perhaps is one of our greatest leadership legacies.
 I know that in looking back, I am deeply grateful to the people who believed in me, who saw my potential even before I could see it.
 As leaders and coaches, we must constantly grow our own skills in order to grow others.
 The practices of being a great coach make me a better leader and a better human being.
 This last piece is what keeps me most energized about my work.